 Christmas Eve is probably THE most exciting night of the year!
-Kids all over the country are bouncing on beds, peeping out of windows and excitedly chattering about what Santa is going to bring.
-Now, how on earth are you going to get them to settle down for bed?
-Here are some Christmas Eve baby sleep tips that might help...
+Kids all over the country are bouncing on beds, peering out of windows and excitedly chattering about what Santa is going to bring!

 - A bedtime story.
 The old classic but it really works.
 Have a selection of Christmas-themed story books to hand and read a couple to bring little heart rates back down to a normal level.
 Maybe finish with one of your child’s favourites just to keep things normal.

 - A Christmas movie.
 It's the ideal time to cuddle up on the sofa and watch Elf, don't you think?

 - Track Santa's progress – you can find this online from 1 December.
 Kids will be fascinated to see where Santa has got to and tell them that the closer he gets to your home, the more important it is they go to sleep!

 - Drink warm milk and listen to Christmas songs.

 Make sure they get lots of fresh air during the day.
 Keeping busy will bash boredom as well as stopping the endless questions about when Santa is coming, what he's bringing and so on.
 Fresh air and exercise will help your little one sleep later, too, so pop them in the pushchair with your SnoozeShade in place for when they drop off.
 Another good tip is to avoid too much sugar throughout the day and especially in the evenings.

 Involve Them In The Big Day

 Kids like to know what's going on, so let them help write, post and deliver Christmas cards.
 Let them help decorate the Christmas tree, make some mince pies and get them to help set the Christmas table too.
 Let them help with any little job that they are capable of.